Ishbia Mat Sells 596,356 Shares of UWM (NYSE:UWMC) Stock

-UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 596,356 shares of UWM stock in a transaction that occurred on Wednesday, September 24th.
-The stock was sold at an average price of $6.42, for a total transaction of $3,828,605.52.
-Following the completion of the sale, the chief executive officer owned 3,126,936 shares of the company’s stock, valued at $20,074,929.12.
-This trade represents a 16.02% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+UWM Holdings Corporation (NYSE:UWMC – Get Free Report) CEO Ishbia Mat sold 596,356 shares of the company’s stock in a transaction dated Monday, September 29th.
+The shares were sold at an average price of $6.11, for a total transaction of $3,643,735.16.
+Following the transaction, the chief executive officer directly owned 741,512 shares of the company’s stock, valued at approximately $4,530,638.32.
+This trade represents a 44.58% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.

 Ishbia Mat also recently made the following trade(s):